MITCHELLKURTZMAN/MITCHELLKURTZMAN/README.md

 Hey there, I'm @MITCHELLKURTZMAN.
 I enjoy Blockchain, Finance, Business and Engineering.
-I'm currently building on the Internet Computer.
+I'm currently building on the Internet Computer blockchain.
 Feel free to message to collab.

 <!---
 MITCHELLKURTZMAN/MITCHELLKURTZMAN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.